Karudhoru/MetaQuest--A-Metagenomics-Analyzer/README.md

 - **Visualization Tools**: Novel approaches for data presentation
 - **Clinical Validation**: Real-world testing and benchmarking studies
 - **Documentation**: User guides, tutorials, and best practices
-- **FASTA Processing**: Help improve assembly-based analysis workflows
+- **FASTA Processing**: Help optimize pathogen detection and AMR analysis workflows

 ## Reporting Issues

-If you encounter problems, especially with FASTA file processing, please report them with:
+If you encounter problems, please report them with:
 - Input file format and size
 - Error messages or unexpected output
 - System specifications
 - MetaQuest version information

+**Note**: For FASTA files, taxonomic classification is now fully reliable.
+If you experience issues with pathogen detection, AMR analysis, or virulence factor identification, please note that these features are under active optimization.

 ## Contact and Support